joshuashen/atlas-snp_old/README.txt

 *What's new*

+Version 0.9.8, March 31st, 2008
+1. atlas-indel.rb It calls small to mid-size indels from cross_match result.
+It outputs the number of reads showing the indel as well as the number of reads that walk through the indel break points.
+I'm not happy with the computation performance of this program yet.
+But it's ok for small tasks, i.e. small genomes or targeted regions in large genomes.

+2. atlas-snp-annotate.rb It categorizes SNPs into synonymous/non-synonymous/intronic/inter-genic, based on a gene annotation table in UCSC "known-gene" format.
+It also prints original and mutated gene sequences, for the purpose of calculating KaKs? through other programs (such as Matlab or R).

 Version 0.9.7, March 17th, 2008
  - Replace legacy perl scripts with ruby.
  - Add README file in the package